 - Custody and parenting time| These can both have an impact on child support; if you’re not sure how, one of our lawyers may be able to help

-Beckman Steen & Lungstrom, P.A.: Experienced Child Support Attorneys
+Beckman Steen & Lungstrom, P.A.: Experienced Child Support Lawyers

-Our lawyers at our Minnetonka, Minnesota law firm are prepared to assist clients with any matters related to determining, receiving, or paying child support.
+Our Child Support Lawyers at our Minnetonka, Minnesota law firm are prepared to assist clients with any matters related to determining, receiving, or paying child support.
 If you have any questions about receiving or paying child support, contact us today to speak to a legal representative.